CesiumGS/cesium-o3de/README.md

 ### :chains: O3DE Integration

-Cesium for O3DE is tightly integrated with the Open 3D Engine, making it possible to visualize and interact with real-world content in editor and at runtime.
+Cesium for O3DE is tightly integrated with O3DE, making it possible to visualize and interact with real-world content in editor and at runtime.
+The gem is integrated with O3DE Script Canvas to easily create flexible and dynamic experiences.

 ### :computer: Developing with O3DE